dwthurber/MSHE-Student-Resources/_info/campus-resources.md

 ---
 title: Campus Resources
-description: The Northwestern University campus has a wide range of resources available to you as a student.
-These include fitness and recreation resources, health and wellness resources, arts and athletic events, and dining options.
+description: 'The Northwestern University campus has a wide range of resources available to you as a student.
+These include fitness and recreation resources, health and wellness resources, arts and athletic events, and dining options.'
 categories:
   - student life
   - wellness
   - newly admitted students